jongio/chat-copilot/README.md

 ## (Optional) Run the [memory pipeline](./memorypipeline/README.md)

-By default, the webapi is configured to work without the memory pipeline for synchronous processing documents.
+By default, the webapi is configured to work without the memory pipeline for synchronous processing documents locally.
 To enable asynchronous document processing, you need to configure the webapi and the memory pipeline.
 Please refer to the [webapi README](./webapi/README.md) and the [memory pipeline README](./memorypipeline/README.md) for more information.

+***Notes:*** If you run the sample using the Azure Developer CLI (azd), memory pipeline has been configured and deployed, no additional action is required.

 ## (Optional) Enable backend authentication via Azure AD